beam-community/jsonapi/README.md

   end
 end
 ```
 is an example of a basic view.
-You can now call `render(conn, MyApp.PostView, "show.json", %{data: my_data})` or `'index.json` normally.
+You can now call `render(conn, MyApp.PostView, "show.json", %{data: my_data, meta: meta})` or `'index.json` normally.

-If you'd like to use this without phoenix simply use the `JSONAPI.View` and call `JSONAPI.Serializer.serialize(MyApp.PostView, data, conn)`.
+If you'd like to use this without phoenix simply use the `JSONAPI.View` and call `JSONAPI.Serializer.serialize(MyApp.PostView, data, conn, meta)`.

 ## Parsing and validating a JSONAPI Request